ArchiverXP/SDDecomp/README.md

 # SDDecomp
 A WIP reverse engineering of the Leapster2's SDMenu.

-This requires arc-elf32-gcc to compile, you can get it from here: https://github.com/foss-for-synopsys-dwc-arc-processors/toolchain
+This requires AN ANCIENT version of arc-elf32-gcc to compile, you can get it here: https://www.maintech.de/en/support/toolchains/

+Mirror of said ancient version: https://archive.org/details/usr_20230518